 No matter how impressive a hotel looks from the outside, it's the details that really matter.
 These are the hotels that get us excited.

-Accra's best swimming pools
+Accra's best boutiques

 Accra's 5 essential sights